Money Market vs Checking Account

 When comparing these two financial products, ponder the pros and cons of checking accounts.
 First, consider their advantages:

-Convenient access.
-As previously noted, you can typically access the funds in a checking account as often as you like via a debit card, an ATM, electronic transfers, or checks.
-There may be an unlimited number of transactions you can make in a given month.
+• Convenient access: You can typically access the funds in a checking account as often as you like via a debit card, an ATM, electronic transfers, or checks.

-Pay bills.
-You can usually set up automatic bill pay so your financial institution sends funds to payees on your behalf.
-Plus you can set up autopay with different companies so that they can deduct funds from your checking account to pay for bills each month, such as utility bills, insurance premiums, and credit card payments.
+• Bill pay: You can usually set up automatic bill pay so your financial institution sends funds to payees on your behalf.
+Plus, you can set up autopay with different companies so that they can deduct funds from your checking account to pay for bills each month, such as utility bills, insurance premiums, and credit card payments.

-Debit card.
-When you open a checking account, you typically receive a debit card for everyday purchases, whether in-person and online, and for withdrawing cash at an ATM.
+• Debit card: When you open a checking account, you typically receive a debit card for everyday purchases, whether in person or online, and for withdrawing cash at an ATM.

 Cons of Checking Accounts